English

 </script>

-uni-app components are divided into basic components and extended components.
+uni-app components are divided into basic components and extension components.

 component.

-uni-app provides developers with a series of basic components, similar to the basic tag elements in HTML.
+uni-app provides a series of basic components for developers, similar to basic tag elements in HTML.

-Although HTML tags are not recommended, in fact, if developers write tags such as div
+Although HTML tags are not recommended, if you use tags like div

-tags by the compiler when they are compiled to a non-H5 platform.
+tags when compiling to non-H5 platforms.
 Similarly, span

 <picker mode="date" :value="date" start="2015-09-01" end="2020-09-01" @change="bindDateChange">